Eng-Yousef-Mohamed/terraform-ec2-loadbalancer-deployment/README.md

 - **Custom Terraform Modules**: Utilizes custom modules to manage EC2 instances, load balancers, and VPC resources.
 - **Remote State Management**: The Terraform state file is stored in an S3 bucket for safe storage and collaboration.
 - **Dynamic IP Output**: Public and private IPs of the EC2 instances are stored in a file (`all-ips.txt`).
-- **Automated Provisioning**: Apache or NGINX is installed on EC2 instances via remote provisioner.
+- **Automated Provisioning**: NGINX is installed on EC2 instances via remote provisioner.
 - **Scalable and Secure**: Combines public and private EC2 instances with NAT Gateway for secure traffic management.

 ## Project Structure